yretenai/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 `RADV_PERFTEST=emulate_rt VKD3D_CONFIG=dxr VKD3D_FEATURE_LEVEL=12_2 %command%`

-This assumes you have a relatively recent VKD3D and Mesa installation.
+This assumes you have a relatively recent VKD3D and Mesa installation, and the game has to support ray tracing in any capacity (i.e. World of Warcraft, Ratchet and Clank: Rift Apart)

 ## Windows-only Third-Party Mod Tooling